emma-ladouceur/conservation/_posts/2019-06-07-Restoration-Synthesis.md

  {: .notice--success}

 ## Participate
 Get in touch with us for any questions, comments, inquiries or discussion.
-We welcome your input and the participation of anyone from anywhere!
+We welcome the input and the participation of anyone from anywhere!
 Use the form below or email Emma Ladouceur: emmala (at) gmail (dot) com
 {: .notice--primary}
 <form action="https://formspree.io/emmala@gmail.com"
       method="POST">